Nisseboy/2D-Raytracing/docs/editor.md

 * Vertices: These are the corners of walls and segments, create them by shift clicking, all vertices moved on top of other vertices will be merged
 * Walls: Walls need two vertices, create a wall by shift dragging from a vertex
 * Segments: These determine how a "room" looks, the height, lighting, floor, ceiling etc.
-* Entities: These can be anywhere and are things like enemies, items, rats, or barrels
+* Entities: These can be anywhere and are things like enemies, items, rats, or barrels, create them by shift clicking on a segment

 You select objects by clicking on them, you can also ctrl+click to select multiple objects, if you drag a selected object all other selected objects will move.
 Once you have selected at least one object a properties window will appear, A star on any value means that the objects you have selected have different values but they will become the same once you change it: